QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 which is closely connected to the [Discrete Fourier Transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform).

-To construct a circulant matrix, all you need to know is $N$ entries instead of $N \times N$.
-After filling the entries in the first row, the circulant matrix will be determined as
+To construct an $N \times N$ circulant matrix, we only need to know is $N$ entries.

+After setting entries in the first row, the remaining rows of a circulant matrix are determined as
+follows:

 $$
 C=\left[\begin{array}{ccccccc}